xavierfragoso/Car-Sales-Performance-Analysis-Using-SQL/README.md

 - CSV dataset
 - Tableau

+## Project Overview
+This project analyzes hospital billing and patient data to uncover key insights for revenue management and patient care optimization.
+Using SQL for data querying and Tableau for visualization, the project explores high-revenue insurance providers, identifies top-paying patients, and ranks patients by billing for each doctor.
+The goal is to provide actionable insights that can guide strategic decision-making, resource allocation, and targeted care management.

 ## Key Questions & Insights

 ### Business Question 1: Which insurance providers generated the highest total billing amount in 2024, and how many unique patients did they cover?